juzjus10/Epic-Account-Creator/README.md

  Note:

  - Claiming the game for 5 times would still activate the 24 hour cooldown.
 You still need to use a VPN for this
- - If you think that username/email entered during login screen did not change, increase by 2
+ - If you think that username/email entered during login screen did not change, increase by 2 in credentials.json
 > "accountctr":0

 If you feel generous please consider donating to my BTC account.
 I will keep updating this script as possibly as I can :)